 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Regardless of whether a promoter is required to have a free entry route, or has chosen to do so, information about it is considered a significant term and should be stated in the initial advertising material.
+Code rule 8.17.2 states that any free-entry route should be explained clearly and prominently.
+Regardless of whether a promoter is required to have a free entry route, or has chosen to do so, information about it is considered a significant condition and should be stated in the initial advertising material.
 The free-entry route should be explained clearly and prominently (See Promotional marketing: Terms and Conditions).

 This advice is designed to be read in conjunction with the Promotional marketing section of the CAP Code and the other entries in this advice section.